gene-git/Arch-SKM/README.md

   This directory will provide the tools to create the keys, as well as signing kernel modules.

-  Put the 3 files into certs-local:
+  Put these files into certs-local:

+    genkeys.py
     x509.oot.genkey
-    genkeys.py
+    install-certs.py
     sign_manual.sh

   The files genkey.py and its config x509.oot.genkey are used to create key pairs.